4d/docs/website/translated_docs/es/Admin/dataExplorer.md

 You can reorder the displayed entity list according to attribute values.
 All types of attributes can be used for a sort, except picture and object.

 - Click on a column header to order entities according to the corresponding attribute values.
-By default, the sort is ascending.
-Click twice for a descending sort.
-A column used to sort entities is displayed with a small icon and its name is in *italics*.
+Por defecto, la ordenación es ascendente.
+Haga clic dos veces para una ordenación descendente.
+Una columna utilizada para ordenar las entidades se muestra con un pequeño icono y su nombre está en *itálica*.

 ![alt-text](assets/en/Admin/dataExplorer7.png)

-- You can sort attributes on several levels.
+- Puede ordenar los atributos en varios niveles.
 For example, you can sort employees by city and then by salary.
 To do that, hold down the **Shift** key and click sequentially on each column header to include in the sort order.

 ### Consultas basadas en atributos